 Buying groceries is a necessary, periodical activity in every household.
 Therefore, living close to a supermarket is very convenient and it adds value to the property as a result.
 Living close to multiple supermarkets will only give you more options and in turn, will skyrocket the value.

 The quality of said supermarkets should also be taken into consideration: not all supermarkets are created equal; they offer different items intended for different people and it’s only logical that those supermarkets that offer gourmet products will be valued higher as an amenity than those that don’t.
-Still, even a small convenience store will help adding value to the property.
+Still, even a small convenience store will help to add value to the property.

 - Police station